-So if you ever thought that Uniform Civil Code will be uniform for all individuals residing in India, you are mistaken.
-Don’t just go by what feminists say, you need to really go deep in their demands to understand how skewed their thinking of uniformity or equality is.
+So if you ever thought that Uniform Civil Code (UCC) will be uniform for all individuals residing in India, you are mistaken.
+Don’t just go by what feminists say, you need to really go deep into their demands to understand how skewed their definition of uniformity or equality is.

 - Leila Seth’s speech at IIC on January 4, 2005

 […] via You will not support ‘Uniform Civil Code (UCC)’ if you know this — The Male Factor […]